Next deadlines for Horizon 2020 SME Instrument approaching: Let’s innovate!

-Are you an SME or a founder with a highly innovative project?
-Do you need funds to bring your project/service closer to market?
-Then you can apply to the SME Instrument competition, which is part of the Horizon 2020 European programme.
+Are you a SME or a founder with a highly innovative project?
+Do you need funding to bring your product/service on the market?
+Then you can apply to the SME Instrument competition, part of the Horizon 2020 European programme.
 This grant is extremely competitive and requires your project to be highly innovative.

 To apply for this grant, you need to be an innovative SME which means your organisation must be engaged in an economic activity and must have: